osrf/subt/submitted_models/marble_hd2_sensor_config_1/specifications.md

 	gyro noise density = 0.005 deg/s/sqrt(Hz)
 		=> convert to rad/sec => 8.72664e-5 radians

-	Other terms are difficult to extract from datasheet, so we used similar terms to previous IMU models proposed (of similar or worse quality) such as the ADIS 16448 (which has worse performance than this IMU).
+	Other terms are difficult to extract from datasheet, so we used similar terms to previous IMU models proposed (of similar or worse quality) such as the ADIS 16448 (which has worse performance than this IMU). ~~
+    - IMU model is standardized to match other available models.

 * \<Validation Video Link(s), e.g.,https://youtu.be/xxxxxxxxx/\>
 * \<Validation Data Link(s), e.g., https://drive.google.com/file/xxxxxxxxx/\>